If you’re Ukrainian there’s a good chance that you've been exposed to a lot of poppy seed stuff.

 Garnish

-- Add fresh raspberries and lemon zest to top of cake
+- Add fresh raspberries and grated lemon peel to top of cake

 - Gently toss poppy seeds at sides of cake until they stick.